pomdtr/sunbeam/docs/developer-guide/script-extensions.md

 ## What's next?

-This guide is only a quick introduction to sunbeam extensions.
-There are many more features available, such as:
+Sunbeam provides a lot of additional features, like:

-  - Displaying markdown or ANSI text using the `detail` view
+- displaying text content highlighted as ANSI or markdown using the `detail` mode
+- Running tuis using the `tty` mode
-  - Dynamically generate items using the `reload` property of the `list` view
+- Refresh list items each time the query changes by setting the `dynamic` field to true in a `list` payload
+- and more...

 This section of the documentation is still a work in progress, but you can already check out the [existing extensions](https://github.com/pomdtr/sunbeam/tree/main/catalog) to see what's possible.